 The Easter Vigil Following ancient tradition, the Church keeps vigil for the Lord, the faithful carry lighted lamps, as if looking for the Lord when He returns.
 The ceremony begins after nightfall and must end before daybreak.
 Even though it be celebrated before midnight, this is a Paschal Mass of the Resurrection.

-We arrive at Holy Saturday and the third instalment of our four-part art and culture series 'At the Foot of the Cross'.
-Today Michaelangelo's famous and profoundly beautiful Pietà.
+On Holy Saturday we have the third instalment of our four-part art and culture series 'At the Foot of the Cross' - Michaelangelo's famous and profoundly beautiful Pietà.